Jaminz15/boulderingTracker/timeLog.md

    - Replace println with Log4J logger in GymManagement servlet
    - Replace scriptlets with JSTL and EL in climbResults.jsp
 - ### **Individual Project (BoulderBook)**
+- 03/23/2025 – 3 hours – Completed secure climb logging by removing hardcoded user ID from logClimb.jsp and updating
+ClimbController to associate climbs with the logged-in user via Cognito sub.
+Verified correct user_id is stored in the database.
+Reviewed wireframes, identified missing JSPs and controllers (Edit Climb, User Profile, Track Progress), and planned next steps for dashboard integration.
+-